Longchamp (company): Company's first women's handbag

 The company's breakthrough came with the use of nylon in the 1970s, the first company to make bags out of nylon.
 Longchamp created a leather and nylon luggage collection, allowing for lightweight luggage, contrary to the overweight suitcases typically sold at the time.
 This innovation led the company to design a women's handbag in the same design, Le Pliage, a few decades later.
 The Philippe Cassegrain sketched a line of bags in khaki nylon and leather in the 1970s.
 This collection was an alternative to carrying heavy suitcases and became a wide success.
 Philippe Cassegrain also invented the Xtra-Bag, a bag that folded down to a quarter of its size and slid into a simple case.
 The Xtra-bag was the predecessor of the Le Pliage handbag.

 As the business expanded, Jean Cassegrain noticed that women had become interested in handbags.
 Longchamp launched its first women's handbag in 1971 by reworking a toiletry case and adding a shoulder strap and two flaps.
 From that time on, the company began focusing on luggage and women's handbags.

 In 1978, Longchamp introduced the LM line, its first women's handbags collection.
 The bags were created from printed leather.
 Items for smokers disappeared from the catalogue the same year.

 In 1983, Philippe became Longchamp's CEO.
 He brought his wife, Michèle, into the company to run the retail side.
 In 1991, Philippe and Michèle's eldest son, Jean, came to work with his father.
 Later, their daughter, Sophie, became the company's artistic director.

 1990s to present

 1993 was a turning point in Longchamp's history.
-In 1993, Philippe Cassegrain, Longchamp's CEO, personally designed what would become the company's most famous handbag: Le Pliage, which means ‘folding’ in French.
+In 1993, Philippe Cassegrain, Longchamp's CEO, designed what would become the company's most famous handbag: Le Pliage, which means ‘folding’ in French.
 Philippe Cassegrain wanted to create a practical yet stylish fold-up bag.
-The Le Pliage is a handbag that folds into a distinctive trapezoidal shape, evoking the image of an envelope.
-To keep the bag very light, Philippe Cassegrain combined Russia leather handles with a nylon canvas body.
-The bag's simple shape and wide range of colors and styles, make it the brand's most successful product and one of the most popular handbags in the world.
+The Le Pliage is a handbag that folds into a distinctive trapezoidal shape, making the image of an envelope.
+To keep the bag very light, Philippe Cassegrain combined Russian leather handles with a nylon canvas body.
+The bag's shape and wide range of colors and styles, make it the brand's most successful product and one of the most popular handbags in the world.